ctnguyen/ctnguyen/ctn_cpp/test_adanam/GZIP/README.txt

 cmake ../GZIP/ -G "Eclipse CDT4 - Unix Makefiles" -DCMAKE_BUILD_TYPE=Debug

-3.open Eclipse CDT and import the project from the folder buildGZIP
+3.open Eclipse CDT and import the project from the folder buildGZIP, modify, compile

+4.go to the build folder then execute ./test_gzip